-- the number of samples requested; - the type of samples to be collected (urine, blood or both);

-- the timing of when athletes will be notified (i.e., all at the same time or staggered across different events); - the type of mission (in or out-of-competition); and - the nature of the venue where testing will take place.
+- the type of samples to be collected (i.e., urine, venous blood, venous blood for the hematological module of the ABP, DBS or all); - the timing of when athletes will be notified (i.e., all at the same time or staggered across different events); - the type of mission (in or out-of-competition); - whether any athletes who are minors will be present; and - the nature of the venue where testing will take place.

-The number of SCP must be sufficient to ensure no advance notice testing and continuous observation can be maintained.
+The number of SCP must be sufficient to ensure no advance notice testing, continuous observation and that the requirements related to testing athletes who are minors are met (i.e., always having two SCP).
 Such number should also be adjusted to the size of the available DCS in the venue where the session will take place.
 For example, there is no need to appoint a high number of DCOs in a venue when only one room in the DCS is available to process one athlete at a time.
 A suitable number of chaperones should be appointed to ensure athletes are accompanied at all times.
 In addition, the TA/SCA may appoint extra DCOs if practical training is taking place at the mission or as part of an audit program where the TA/SCA is monitoring the performance of its sample collection personnel.